alexhambley/alexhambley/README.md

 - 👋 Hi, I’m @alexhambley
-- 👨🏻‍🎓 I'm an HCI and AI PhD Researcher at The University of Manchester
-- 👀 I’m interested in Machine Learning and Software Engineering.
-- 🌱 I’m currently learning Swift, more ML tecnniques (and the piano!)
-- 📫 You can reach me on Twitter (@alexhambley1) and LinkedIn (/in/alexanderhambley).
 - 🕸 My website is: http://alexhambley.github.io
+- 👨🏻‍💻 I am a Software Engineer for the University of Leeds...
+- 👨🏻‍🏫 ... an an Associate Lecturer for the Open University.
+- 🔬 I am also a PhD researcher at the University of Manchester.
+- 👨🏻‍🎓 My research is in Human-Centered AI, looking at how AI can support people...
+- 🦮 ...This is primarily in the context of web accessibility.
+- 📫 You can also reach me on Twitter (@alexhambley1) and LinkedIn (/in/alexanderhambley).

 <!---
 alexhambley/alexhambley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.